jrpool/docsearch/README.md

 Suggestions on priorities for the further development of the project, and of course bug reports, are welcome.
 Feel free to [file issues at the repository](https://github.com/jrpool/docsearch/issues).

+### Accessibility

+Efforts have been made, and are continuing, to make the user interface comply with level AAA of [WCAG 2.1][wcag] so that the application is reasonably accessible to persons with disabilities.

+Accessibility features include:

+- Natural navigation order
+- Explicit main and sectional region structure
+- Visible focus
+- Mouse-free operability
+- Semantic headings
+- Descriptive titling
+- Contrastive colors
+- Purpose-labeled controls
+- Declared page language

+### Internationalization

+The application is designed so that the texts in its interface can exist in multiple, linguistically distinct, versions, and choices among the versions can be made.
+This feature is described in the configuration instructions.

 ## Demonstration

-You can try a live [demonstration version of this application](http://jpdev.pro), with a small directory tree of sample documents.

-As distributed for installation, this application is configured to allow you to replicate that demonstration, including the sample documents.
+As distributed for installation, the application is configured to allow you to replicate the demonstration cited above, including the sample documents.

-To navigate back up the tree when browsing, use the browser’s back button.
+To navigate back up the document tree when browsing, use the browser’s back button.

 ## Installation

-1. These instructions presuppose that (1) [npm][npm] and [PostgreSQL][pg] are installed, (2) there is a PostgreSQL database cluster, (3) PostgreSQL is running, (4) when you connect to the cluster you are a PostgreSQL superuser, and (5) your PostgreSQL configuration permits trusted local IPv4 connections from you and from the `solr` PostgreSQL user that this application will create.
+1. These instructions presuppose that (1) [npm][npm], [PostgreSQL][pg], and [pdftotext][poppler] are installed, (2) there is a PostgreSQL database cluster, (3) PostgreSQL is running, (4) when you connect to the cluster you are a PostgreSQL superuser, and (5) your PostgreSQL configuration permits trusted local IPv4 connections from you and from the PostgreSQL user that this application will create.
 If you get authentication errors running the `revive_db` script described below, you can edit your `pg_hba.conf` file, which may be located in `/etc/postgresql/«version»/main` or `/usr/local/var/postgres`.
 Insert the following lines above the existing similar line of type `host`, then restart postgreSQL with the applicable command on your server, such as `sudo service postgresql restart` or `pg_ctl restart`.
 You will replace «docsearchowner» with the value of `PGUSER` that you choose (see below).

     ```
     host  all  «you»              127.0.0.1/32  trust